- 1 Three Competitive Pressures Driving Digital Commerce Strategy.

-Customers now expect trusted website security, full transparency on delivering costs, easy access to customer support and visibility on product information.
-They also expect rewards for loyalty across channels. iVend Retail found that just more than 50 per cent of shoppers surveyed feel equally rewarded with loyalty rewards online and in-store, compared to 40 percent who felt that way a year ago.
+Customers now expect trusted website security, full transparency on shipping costs, easy access to customer support, and visibility on product information.
+They also expect rewards for loyalty across channels. iVend Retail found that just more than 50 percent of shoppers surveyed feel equally rewarded with loyalty rewards online and in-store, compared to 40 percent who felt that way a year ago.
 With stiff industry competition, meeting customer expectations is paramount to driving loyalty.

 Pressure #3: Adapting to change.
 Quickly.